Posted on Wednesday 10/6

 Protecting your Garden from Winter Animals - Rabbits and Mice

 The cold of winter is not the only enemy of your plantings.
-Depending on your area your shrubs and smaller trees may need protection from rabbits or mice over the winter.
-The best defense is put up a barrier of poultry wire or hardware cloth.
-Put a fence around shrubs, and secure with a few stakes.
+Depending on your area, your shrubs and smaller trees may need protection from rabbits or mice over the winter.
+The best defense is to put up a barrier of poultry wire or hardware cloth.
+Put a fence around shrubs, and secure it with a few stakes.
 Protect the trunk base of younger trees using a loose cylinder of hardware cloth which prevents mouse or rabbit gnawing.

 Fall Plantings for a Healthier Spring Garden

 But healthy root systems below ground are vital for tree vigor and longevity.
 Roots are responsible for water and mineral nutrient uptake, energy storage, and anchorage.
-If for any reason tree roots are damaged, tree health will be jeopardized.
+If for any reason, tree roots are damaged, tree health will be jeopardized.
 If you have a question about what to do, ask the experts at your local nursery or an excellent online nursery and have their experts answer your questions.